Avoid Damaging Your Car Wrap

 Like anything automotive, maintenance is the key and to keep a longer-lasting, more vibrant and colorful wrap on your car, you need to invest some time and love in it.
 Keeping your car wrap clean is essential to extend its service life.

-Today we are going to share with you some tips on what NOT to do, when taking caring for your custom car wrap.
+Today we are going to share with you some tips on what NOT to do when taking care for your custom car wrap.

 Know Your Wrap

-First thing you need to know is what kind of car wrap you own.
+The first thing you need to know is what kind of car wrap your own.
 Not all wrap material is created equal.
 At Big Dog Wraps and Graphics, we use only the finest brand name premium vinyl’s in the marketplace.
 Our advanced printing technology means you get a premium, high-gloss finish that emulates a custom paint job.